 \section{Introduction}

-Transformers are originally applied in natural language processing (NLP) tasks as a type of deep neural network (DNN) mainly based on the self-attention mechanism (\cite{t-attention, t-bert, t-brown2020language}), and transformers with large-scale pre-training have achieved state-of-the-art results on many NLP tasks (\cite{t-bert,liu2019roberta,yang2019xlnet,sun2019ernie}).
-Recently, \cite{vit-model} applied a pure transformer directly to sequences of image patches (i.e., a vision transformer, ViT) and showed that the Transformer itself can be competitive with convolutional neural networks (CNN) on image classification tasks.
-Since then transformers have been extended to various vision tasks and show competitive or even better performance compared to CNNs and recurrent neural networks (RNNs) (\cite{t2-carion2020end, t2-chen2020generative, t2-zhu2020deformable}).
-While ViT and its variants hold promise toward a unified machine learning paradigm and architecture applicable to different data modalities, it remains unclear on the robustness of ViT against adversarial perturbations, which is critical for safe and reliable deployment of many real-world applications.
+Transformers are originally applied in natural language processing (NLP) tasks as a type of deep neural network (DNN) mainly based on the self-attention mechanism \citep{t-attention, t-bert, t-brown2020language}, and transformers with large-scale pre-training have achieved state-of-the-art results on many NLP tasks \citep{t-bert,liu2019roberta,yang2019xlnet,sun2019ernie}.
+Recently, \citet{vit-model} applied a pure transformer directly to sequences of image patches (i.e., a vision transformer, ViT) and showed that the Transformer itself can be competitive with convolutional neural networks (CNN) on image classification tasks.
+Since then transformers have been extended to various vision tasks and show competitive or even better performance compared to CNNs and recurrent neural networks (RNNs) \citep{t2-carion2020end, t2-chen2020generative, t2-zhu2020deformable}.
+While ViT and its variants hold promise toward a unified machine learning paradigm and architecture applicable to different data modalities, it is critical to study the robustness of ViT against adversarial perturbations for safe and reliable deployment of many real-world applications.

-In this work, we conduct the first study on examining the adversarial robustness of ViTs on image classification tasks and make comparisons with CNN baselines.
-As highlighted in Figure \ref{fig:intro}, our experimental results illustrate the superior robustness of ViTs than CNNs in both white-box and black-box attack settings, based on which we make the following important findings:
+In this work, we examine the adversarial robustness of ViTs on image classification tasks and make comparisons with CNN and MLP baselines.
+As highlighted in Figure \ref{fig:intro}, our experimental results illustrate the superior robustness of ViTs than CNNs and MLP-Mixer in various settings, based on which we make the following important findings:

 \begin{itemize}[leftmargin=*]